Denise Bloch

-Denise Madeleine Bloch ([dəniz blɔk]; 21 January 1916 – 5 February 1945) was an agent working with the clandestine British Special Operations Executive (SOE) organization in the Second World War.
-Captured by the Germans, she was executed at Ravensbrück concentration camp.
+Denise Madeleine Bloch ([dəniz blɔk]; 21 January 1916 – 5 February 1945) was a French citizen who worked as an agent with the clandestine British Special Operations Executive (SOE) organization in the Second World War.
+The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in countries occupied by the Axis powers, especially those occupied by Nazi Germany.
+SOE agents allied themselves with resistance groups and supplied them with weapons and equipment parachuted in from England.